Wooden Chairs on a beach

 401(k)

-When you terminate employment with all FedEx companies, but no earlier than 30 days following your termination or retirement date, you have many options for distributions from the plan:
+When you terminate employment with all FedEx companies, but no earlier than 30 days following your termination or retirement date, you have many options for distributions from the plan.

-Retiree health
+Retiree health benefit/RHPA

-The COBRA provision allows you and/or your dependents to continue coverage through the FedEx Corporation Group Health Plan, FedEx Custom Critical, Inc. Medical, Dental and Vision Care Plan, or FedEx Ground Package System, Inc. Retiree Medical, Dental and Vision Care Plan (for active employees) if certain qualifying events occur that would result in the loss of any health care benefits in which you were participating at the time of the qualifying event.
+The COBRA provision allows you and/or your dependents to continue coverage through the FedEx Corporation Group Health Plan, FedEx Custom Critical, Inc. Medical, Dental and Vision Care Plan, or FedEx Ground Package System, Inc. Retiree Medical, Dental and Vision Care Plan (for active employees) if certain qualifying events occur that would result in the loss of any healthcare benefits in which you were participating at the time of the qualifying event.

 COBRA qualifying events include: